ModProg/BlockMeter/README.md

 ![Java CI with Gradle](https://github.com/ModProg/BlockMeter/workflows/Java%20CI%20with%20Gradle/badge.svg)

 # BlockMeter

 This is the public repository for the Block Meter a Fabric Mod to measure Boxes in Minecraft.

-This Fork includes my custom extensions like Settings, and some fixes for e.g. multiplayer.

 # Compile

 - Get a version of gradle that's at least 4.10.2
 - `git clone <repo>`
 - `git branch -r` to see available branches
 - `git checkout fabric_1_16` to select your branch
 - `git submodule init`
 - `git submodule update`